 You may believe that infomercials are a relic of late-night television advertising from the 1990s, yet many firms effectively adapt their sales approaches into their digital operations, particularly in the form of specific landing pages.
 In direct contrast to squeeze or lead-generation pages, infomercial landing pages tell your viewers a long, detailed story, using content that resembles the passionate and excitable mannerisms of the late-night sales experts.
 The goal is to keep readers scrolling and persuade them to make a purchase.

 Splash pages are the most basic sort of landing page and maybe utilised at any stage in your sales funnel.
 They usually include very little writing, one or two large graphics, and extremely short information, such as an announcement or a simple “yes” or “no” request.
 They may request that your reader verify their age or select a language preference before advancing to your website.
-They are not designed to collect data or generate leads, but rather simply present users with essential information before they join your website.
+Also, they are not designed to collect data or generate leads, but rather simply present users with essential information before they join your website.

 Viral Landing Pages